bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 With this you can distribute your apps over the air for your app's team members (**or** **even for those who don’t have a Bitrise account**).
 You can also use it to archive your app and other build artifact files which will be available on the app's Build page.

-* Deploy directory or file path
-* Notify: User Roles
-* Notify: Emails
-* Enable Public Page for the App?

-Here is a short recap on the different build steps platforms use.
+Here is a short recap on the different build steps per platform.
 The links point to our step by step getting started tutorials if you needed more information for each platform.

 | Platform | Build step | Deploy step |
 | --- | --- | --- |